International Air Services Commission Client Service Charter

 If you are dissatisfied with any aspect of our service, it is important that you tell us so we can address your concerns.
 If you have a complaint you should first try to resolve the issue with the secretariat staff member you dealt with.
-If you are still not satisfied you should contact the executive director.
+If you are still not satisfied you should contact the director.

 We will review this charter through an ongoing consultative process with our stakeholders to ensure that it is meeting your requirements.

 |Telephone:||(02) 6267 1100|